 Q: Can a portion of the building or structure be occupied prior to the completion of the entire building or structure?

 A: A partial or conditional Certificate of Occupancy may be issued by Building Inspection under certain conditions.

 A: All addresses are assigned by the Fire Marshal’s office.
 You may contact them at 972-466-3210.

 Q: When is a fire lane required?

 A: Typically fire lanes are required when any portion of a building is located greater than 150 feet away from a paved public way.
-Fire lanes are required to be 24 feet in width, and concrete.
+Fire lanes are required to be 24 feet in width.

 Q: Can fire lanes have gates across them?